Depression in the Elderly

 “One of the leading causes of suicide among the elderly is depression, often undiagnosed and/or untreated.”

-It is important to understand the symptoms of depression in older adults and to find them assisted-living.
+It is important to understand the symptoms of depression in older adults.
 That way friends or family can intervene to make sure that the problem is addressed.
-Some signs of depression include unexplained aches and pains, expressed feelings of hopelessness, increased anxiety, memory loss, lack of motivation or energy, irritability, loss of interest in socializing or in hobbies, skipping meals, forgetting medications, and neglecting personal hygiene.
-Many times, people who observe memory loss in their elderly loved one assume that the cause is Dementia.
-This is because symptoms of depression and dementia are similar.
+Many times, people mistake depression in the elderly for Dementia because several symptoms are similar, including memory loss.
+However, it is possible to distinguish between the two.
 For example, in depression, mental decline is quick whereas in Dementia, mental decline is slow.
 Depression can lead to difficulty in concentrating whereas dementia can cause short term memory loss.

-Assisted Living communities offer regularly scheduled activities, planned meals, medication management, and social interaction.
+Sometimes, an older adult may struggle with depression so severely that they need medical supervision.
+It may be necessary to find them assisted living where a care giver can keep an eye on them.
+Assisted Living communities also offer regularly scheduled activities, planned meals, medication management, and social interaction.
 If you feel your loved one would benefit from this type of stimulating environment, call Care Placement.
 Our senior care experts will do a detailed assessment to determine which properties would be right for your family member.
 For more information on depression and the elderly, you can visit HelpGuide.org.

 Leave a Reply